Vladimir-Pavelka/SimpleChart/README.md

 # SimpleChart
-A simple ready-made chart window which launches in a new thread
+A simple single series ready-made WPF chart window which launches in a separate thread.
+Built on top of LiveCharts.